 In this highly interactive, demanding and challenging master class you will be introduced to systems thinking and you will learn how to apply STAMP/STPA to various areas such as safety, quality and production.

 The master class will include discussions about the theory, application to well-known and lesser-known cases, and ample room for reflection on your own practice.
 Each step of STAMP/STPA will be complimented with tips to help you cope with potential difficulties during application.

-In order to hold discussions based on a solid understanding of the theory, we ask you to read Leveson’s book “Engineering a Safer World” (MIT Press, 2011) beforehand, which can be bought through the normal channels.
+In order to hold discussions based on a solid understanding of the theory, we ask you to read Leveson’s book “Engineering a Safer World” (MIT Press, 2011) beforehand, which can be downloaded at this link or bought through the normal channels.
 The number of attendees has been limited to ensure a lively discussion and excellent group sessions.

 The following subjects will be addressed:

 This master class is aimed to safety professionals, risk analysts, engineers, managers and any practitioner involved in risk assessments within complex socio-technical systems.
 Students and academic staff are also welcome as they will benefit by the theoretical and practical parts of the master class.
 Some work experience in hazard identification and risk assessment is preferable to enable fruitful participation in group discussions.